Estimation of Risk Contributions with MCMC: The proposed method

+We propose to estimate VaR contributions by sequentially updating samples so that all samples lie in the set $\mathcal S_v = \{\bx \in \R^{d}:x_{1}+\cdots+x_{d}=v\}$.
+The updating rule is established so that the componentwise sum of each sample is preserved and the samples are taken from the distribution $F_{\bX|S=v}$.
+We start to describe the MH-based estimator by reformulating the problem of computing VaR contributions.
+Since MH requires a density of the target distribution but the $d$-dimensional density is not well-defined on the degenerated space $\mathcal S_v$, we consider the first $d'$ losses $\bX'=\tra{(\sqc{X}{d'})}$ where $d'=d-1$.
+By the full allocation property $(\ref{full allocation property})$, it holds that

 where $S=X_{1}+\cdots+X_{d}$.
-Therefore, computation of the VaR contributions AC=$\E[\bX|S=v]$ can be reduced to estimate the VaR contributions of the $d'$-subportfolio, given by AC$'=\E[\bX'|S=v]$.
-In our method, we estimate this quantity AC$'$ by generating samples directly from $F_{\bX'|S=v}$.
-The conditional joint density of $\bX'$ given $\{S=v\}$ can be written by
+Therefore, computation of VaR contributions AC=$\E[\bX|S=v]$ can be reduced to estimate VaR contributions of the $d'$-subportfolio, denoted by AC$'=\E[\bX'|S=v]$.
+In our method, this quantity AC$'$ is estimated by generating samples directly from $F_{\bX'|S=v}$.
+The conditional joint density of $\bX'$ given $\{S=v\}$ can be written as

-where the second equation follows from a linear transformation $(\bX',S)\mapsto \bX$.
-Since it is difficult to evaluate the total loss density $f_{S}(v)$, we can hardly generate samples directly from $f_{\bX'|S=v}$.
+where the last equation follows from a linear transformation $\tra{(\bX',S)}\mapsto \bX$.
+At this point, sampling directly from $f_{\bX'|S=v}$ is difficult since the total loss density $f_{S}(v)$ is not easy to evaluate.